gotzmann/llama.go/README.md

 - [ ] Speed up execution on GPU cards and clusters
 - [ ] FP16 and BF16 math if hardware support is there
 - [ ] INT4 and GPTQ quantization
-- [ ] Limited AMD Radeon GPU support
+- [ ] AMD Radeon GPUs support with OpenCL

 ## How to Run?

-First, you need to obtain original LLaMA models and convert them into GGML-format, or just download already baked one:
+First, obtain and convert original LLaMA models on your own, or just download ready-to-rock ones:

 **LLaMA-7B:** [llama-7b-fp32.bin](https://nogpu.com/llama-7b-fp32.bin)

 **LLaMA-13B:** [llama-7b-fp32.bin](https://nogpu.com/llama-7b-fp32.bin)

-Both models store FP32 weights, so one needs at least 32Gb of regular RAM (not VRAM or GPU RAM) for LLaMA-7B or at least 64Gb for LLaMA-13B.
+Both models store FP32 weights, so you'll needs at least 32Gb of RAM (not VRAM or GPU RAM) for LLaMA-7B.
+Double to 64Gb for LLaMA-13B.

-Next, you should build app binary from sources (see instructions below), or again, just download already built one:
+Next, build app binary from sources (see instructions below), or just download already built one:

 **Windows:** [llama-go-v1.4.0.exe](./builds/llama-go-v1.4.0.exe)